 The Flames have won seven of their last ten, but had a four-game winning streak snapped on Saturday night against the San Jose Sharks.
 The Leafs have won three of their last four and five of their last six, finally getting their legs going after a three game losing streak that had everyone and their dog crying about blowing the team up.

-The puck drops at 6pm, and you can catch the action on Sportsnet 960 The Fan or on Sportsnet 360.
+The puck drops at 5:30pm MT and the game is on Sportsnet West and Sportsnet 960 The Fan.

 For a view from the other side, check out the coverage from our fine eastern colleagues at The Leafs Nation.

 At the beginning of the season I took a look at the Flames and ran some numbers like sh%, ppg pace, historical games played and the like.
 Using that information I estimated the number of games played, estimated sh%, sv%, and so on for the Flames players.